 The officers and directors (or “managers”) of these types of entities are subject to civil liability, but the extent of such liability is different in each entity.

 In foundations (which have no indirect owners), if the managers follow the by-laws and do not perform illegal acts, they shall not be personally liable for the foundation’s debts.
 In this sense, many Brazilian courts throughout the country have already decided to not apply the joint liability of managers (e.g. TRT 3rd Region – AP No. 735/1999, TRT 1st Region – Process 01385-1998-054-01-00-1, TRT 2nd Region – Process No. 0240900-09.2009.5.02.0046).

 In associations, managers also should not be jointly liable for the association’s debts, however some judges in labor and tax cases frequently try to go after the personal assets of managers, especially if such managers are founders and in case the association is not capable of paying its outstanding debts, through a procedure called the ‘disregard of the legal entity’ (desconsideração da personalidade jurídica).

 The case of religious organizations is a bit more complex.
 In theory, these entities have no indirect owners, but there are many tax judicial cases in Brazil whereby the courts performed the disregard of the legal entity of the church to go after the personal assets of the managers.
 In such cases, however, it was confirmed that the managers were also founders of the churches and were using the entity only to benefit from tax immunity.

 So in most of the cases, the issues that define the extent of manager liability are (i) if the managers are founders or not, and (ii) if they used their position to lead the entity to perform legal activities or activities that are considered as abusive by the judicial and governmental authorities.

-Marcos Castro de Andrade Mello is associate at Pacheco Neto Sanden Teisseire Law Firm.
+Marcos Castro de Andrade Mello was associate at Pacheco Neto Sanden Teisseire Law Firm.